Amicht/Black-Jack-21/readme.md

 * add 'split' function - read more about it

-* add 'double' function - drow another card / double bet
+* add a 'set-bet' function, beggining of each turn

 * add insurance btn - dealer have Ace, + half bet, manage win